digis-georoc/class-library/README.md

 3. The classification scheme SQL function, used to call the classification labels of sample composition within a SQL query (e.g. table class_library.tas_class).

 ### Terms and Conditions
-If using the geochemical citation library, you should cite our work as given here (code and publication):
+When using our geochemical classification library, you should cite our work as given here (code and publication):

 Alfke, L., Traun, M. K., Kallas, L., Willbold, M., & Wörner, G. (2026).
 A PostGIS approach to database-integrated rock classification (Version v0.1-beta) [Computer software].
 Zenodo.
 GeoMinBochum, Ruhr University, Bochum, Germany. https://doi.org/10.5281/zenodo.22831412

 The references are also provided in BibTeX and RIS (reference information system) format in the reference list below.

-Furthermore, you must cite the original diagram references included in the citation table.
+Furthermore, you must cite the original diagram references included in the *citation* table in the *class_library* schema.
-The original references are also available in the *citation_table* in RIS format (*citation_table.ris* column) for easy format conversion through reference managers (e.g. Zotero).
+The original references are also available in the *citation* in RIS format (*citation_table.ris* column) for easy format conversion through reference managers (e.g. Zotero).

 ## Installing the library
 ### *Important Requirements!*